Parliamentary.ai

 The bill makes two key changes:

-1. Succession to Hereditary Peerages and Baronetcies: The bill allows holders of hereditary peerages and baronetcies, whose titles are currently limited to male heirs or give precedence to male heirs over elder female siblings, to petition the monarch to modify the remainder of their title to ensure it passes to the eldest child regardless of gender.
-This requires the petition to be signed by both the title holder and the current heir (if any).
+• Succession to Hereditary Peerages and Baronetcies: The bill allows holders of hereditary peerages and baronetcies with male-preference inheritance rules to petition the monarch to change the succession to the eldest child, regardless of gender.
+This requires the agreement of both the title holder and the current heir.

-2. Hereditary Peer By-elections: The bill amends the rules for hereditary peer by-elections to the House of Lords, stipulating that only those holding titles that pass to the eldest child, regardless of gender, will be eligible to stand.
+• Hereditary Peer By-elections: The bill amends the rules for hereditary peer by-elections to the House of Lords.
+To be eligible, a peer must hold a peerage (excluding Irish peerages) that passes to the eldest child, irrespective of gender.

-The bill explicitly states it does not affect the succession to the Crown or any titles held by the Monarch.
+The bill explicitly states it does not affect succession to the Crown or any titles held by the monarch.

 Government Spending